-Police Test Tutor has been preparing police, Canada Border Services, Corrections Canada and Canadian Forces applicants since 2014.
+Police Test Tutor is an award-winning company that has been preparing police, Canada Border Services, Corrections Canada and Canadian Forces applicants since 2014.
 Originally we conducted in-person group tutoring sessions.
-Our customers requested an online learning platform so that they could learn during their own time.Our police, Canada Border Services, Corrections Canada and Canadian Forces test tutoring material has been tested and it works!
-We are accredited with the Better Business Bureau and our clients have exceptionally high success rates.
+Our customers requested an online learning platform so that they could learn during their own time.Our police, Canada Border Services, Corrections Canada and Canadian Forces test tutoring material has been tested, and it works!
+We are accredited with the Better Business Bureau, and our clients have exceptionally high success rates.

 Our team of specialists have experience in policing, border services, municipal law enforcement, adult education and our math is developed by Ontario Certified Teachers.

 We can answer any questions that you have about police testing and the hiring process.